 '''

-links (skipself=False)

 namedlinks (skipself=False)

 namedparams (include_uninit=True)

 params (include_uninit=True)

-register_persistent (name)

-Registers an attribute of a given name as a persistent value.
+register_persistent(name)

 '''

 This is a convenient method to register an existing attribute as a persistent value.
 If name has been already registered as a parameter, this method removes it from the list of parameter names and re-registers it as a persistent value.